saasquatch/saasquatch-docs/src/api/webhooks.md

 template: hasTableOfContents.html
 ---

-Interacting with third party APIs like Referral SaaSquatch often suffers from two important problems:
+Interacting with third party APIs like SaaSquatch often suffers from two important problems:

  - Services not directly responsible for making an API request may still need to know the response
  - Some events, like coupon created events, are not the result of a direct API request

-Webhooks solve these problems by letting you register a URL that we will POST anytime an event happens in your account.
-When the event occurs, for example when a vanity coupon code is created for a new user, Referral SaaSquatch creates an event object.
+Webhooks solve these problems by letting you register a URL that we will POST to anytime an event happens in your account.
+When the event occurs, for example when a vanity coupon code is created for a new user, SaaSquatch creates an event object.
 This object contains all the relevant information, including the type of event and the data associated with that event.
 Referral SaaSquatch then sends an HTTP POST request with the event object to any URLs in your account's webhook settings.
 You can find a full list of all event types below.